vippsas/vipps-epayment-api/quick-start.md

 *Ctrl+click* (*Command-click* on macOS) on the link that appears, and it will take you to the [landing page](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/vipps-landing-page/).
-The phone number of your test user should already be filled in, so you only have to click "Next".
+The phone number of your test user should already be filled in, so you only have to click *Next*.
 You will be presented with the payment in the app, where you can complete or reject the payment.
-Once you have acted upon the payment you will be redirected back to the specified `returnUrl` under a "best effort" policy.
+Once you have acted upon the payment, you will be redirected back to the specified `returnUrl` under a "best effort" policy.

 :::note
 We cannot guarantee the user will be redirected back to the same browser or session, or that they will at all be redirected back.
 User interaction can be unpredictable, and the user may choose to fully close the app or browser.